cmaughan/secondbrain/Books/To Read.md

 - Replay (Grimwood)
 - The Mote in Gods Eye
 - Childhood's End
-- Excession, Use of Weapons, Transition, Matter, Hydrogen Sonata
+- Excession, Use of Weapons, Transition, Matter, Hydrogen Sonata (Banks)
 - Contact
 - The Chrysalids
 - The Lathe of Heaven